sap-tutorials/Tutorials/tutorials/hcp-webide-odata-primer/hcp-webide-odata-primer.md

     ![Data from the Products collection](https://raw.githubusercontent.com/SAPDocuments/Tutorials/master/tutorials/hcp-webide-odata-primer/mob3-4_10.png)

-11. Scroll to the bottom of the page and look for the `<link rel=”next”` entry.
+11. Scroll to the bottom of the page and look for the `<link rel="next"` entry.
 The Northwind service enforces server-side paging and will only pass 20 records at a time.
-The paging size (20) can be seen in the `$skiptoken=20` query option at the end of the “next” URL.
-A Web IDE generated app will automatically issue the “next” URL when you scroll to the bottom of the master list in your app.
+The paging size (20) can be seen in the `$skiptoken=20` query option at the end of the "next" URL.
+A Web IDE generated app will automatically issue the "next" URL when you scroll to the bottom of the master list in your app.
 You can run your app and try this now.
-Look for the spinning “busy” UI element to appear briefly as the new request is sent and set loaded in.
+Look for the spinning "busy" UI element to appear briefly as the new request is sent and set loaded in.

     ![Next URL](https://raw.githubusercontent.com/SAPDocuments/Tutorials/master/tutorials/hcp-webide-odata-primer/mob3-4_11.png)